craigmcchesney/dp-support/README.md

 ### Docker MongoDB deployment

 The second set of scripts is for managing MongoDB deployed as a Docker container.
+To use these scripts, docker must be installed on the host with command-line access to the "docker" command.
 The following scripts are included:

 - _mongodb-docker-create_: Creates MongoDB Docker container.
 - _mongodb-docker-start_: Starts the MongoDB Docker container.